 Which type of mortgage can make buying a house after separating easier?

 A big consideration, when parting ways, is where each of you is going to live.
-If you have a low income (or no income at all) then finding your own place can seem daunting – and being granted a mortgage so you can buy a property on your own, the stuff of dreams.
+If you have a low income (or no income at all) then finding your own place can seem daunting – and being granted a mortgage so you can buy a property on your own, is the stuff of dreams.

 However, a new type of mortgage could help to make that dream become a reality.
 The Joint Borrower, Sole Proprietor mortgage is a standard mortgage with a technical twist.
 And it’s a great option if you’re choosing to live apart, but both want to provide two stable homes for your children.